 Members of the external evaluation team will discuss project goals and methods with leaders of each funded professional development project and will visit each project to observe instruction and conduct interviews with participating teachers and PD staff members.
-The following table outlines the state's five objectives and anticipated evaluation methods that will be used by the external evaluation team and the project directors:
+These observations, interviews, and discussions will inform the evaluation team's analysis related to all project objectives.
+The following table outlines the state's five objectives and other anticipated evaluation methods that will be used by the external evaluation team and the project directors:

-Missouri Objectives for Anticipated Method(s) of Data

-All Projects Collection and Evaluation

-Objective 1 Improve student Teacher developed and

-achievement in the targeted administered pre/post-tests of

-math and/or science content targeted content

-areas. • MAP scores (gain in scores for

-targeted content) or other

-standardized tests

-Objective 2 Increase teachers' Project developed and

-knowledge and administered pre/posts-tests of

-understanding of key targeted content

-concepts in the targeted Teacher Evaluation Survey items

-math and/or science content

-Objective 2 areas. a Cl

-Objective 3 Improve teachers' Classroom Practice survey

-knowledge and practices in inquiry-based instruction.
-Project administered observations

-Objective 4 Enhance participants' use of Teacher Evaluation Survey items

-Objective 4 assessment data to monitor 1 Cacher Evaluation Survey Items

-the effectiveness of their

-instruction.
+Missouri Objectives for All Projects Anticipated Method(s) of Data Collection and Evaluation Objective 1 Improve student achievement in targeted mathematics and/or science content areas.
+Teacher developed and administered pre/post-tests of targeted content MAP scores (gain in scores for targeted content) or other standardized tests Objective 2 Increase teachers' knowledge and understanding of key concepts in targeted mathematics and/or science content areas.
+Project developed and administered pre/posts-tests of targeted content Teacher Evaluation Survey items Objective 3 Improve teachers' pedagogical knowledge and practices that utilize scientifically-based research findings and best practices in inquiry-based instruction.
+Classroom Practice survey Project administered observations Objective 4 Improve teachers' knowledge and skills in designing and implementing assessment tools and use of assessment data to monitor the effectiveness of their instruction Teacher Evaluation Survey items Classroom Practices Survey

-Objective 5 Impact the preparation of Higher Education Impact Survey
+Objective 5 Improve the preparation of pre-service teachers through improvements in mathematics and/or science content and/or pedagogy courses.
+Higher Education Impact Survey Additional Project Objectives Determined by project directors. • Determined and implemented by project directors.
+The external evaluation team will be available for consultation.

-pre-service teachers through

-improvements in math

-and/or science content

-and/or pedagogy courses.

-Additional Determined by project Determined and implemented by

-Project directors. project directors.
-The external

-Objectives evaluation team will be available

-for consultation.